Do you keep studying and practicing, but you don’t see any progress in your speaking, besides learning a couple of new words you barely use?

 Step 3.
 Record your voice and compare

-This is Karo’s favorite part: recording yourself.
+This is Karo’s favourite part: recording yourself.

 You should do it even if natives often give you feedback.